ejarzo/Shape-Your-Music/README.md

 [Read more](https://ejarzo.github.io/#sym)

 This is the third iteration of this project.
-The [original](https://github.com/ejarzo/sym_v2), was written in vanilla JS/jQuery!
+I wrote the [original](https://github.com/ejarzo/sym_v2) in vanilla JS/jQuery 😬!

 ---